Mrmayman/rustracer/README.md

 - Do `cargo run --release`

 # Notes:
+- You can use this as a library by importing `rst_render` in your project.
 - If you find any problem with the code, feel free to contact me or start an issue in the repository.
 - The code may not be the best, I'm still rather inexperienced in programming.
 - ~~You can check out the old (pretty horrible) versions of this in the old_versions folder.
-There's a README.md there too, for more information.~~ Update: This is no longer the case.
+There's a README.md there too, for more information.~~
+  Update: This is no longer the case.
 Go to commit id `baa1bce68a68b001a8189469274fab3158291cb7` for this.

+# To-Do
+- Texture support
+- Noise texture support
+- Hybrid rendering (ray tracing + rasterization)
+- Skyboxes
+- Sky models (procedural)
+- Volumetric rendering (fog, smoke, etc.)
+- Point lights

 # Credits
 [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html)